FAQs

 How many students do you have?
 What is the teacher to student ratio?

 Please see the About Us page for information on current enrollment level.
-We have:

 Do you offer music, art, or any other special classes?